- Foundations in Integrated Pharmacotherapy I

 - PharmD, North Dakota State University

 Dr. Rivkin received her BS in pharmaceutical sciences and her Doctor of Pharmacy from the College of Pharmacy at North Dakota State University.
-She went on to complete her post-graduate ASHP-accredited residency training at Yale-New Haven Hospital in New Haven, CT.
-After completing her training, Dr. Rivkin joined Long Island University Arnold and Marie Schwartz College of Pharmacy and Health Sciences.
-She worked there for 11 years, starting with a faculty appointment in the division of pharmacy practice.
+After completing her residency training at Yale-New Haven Hospital, Dr. Rivkin joined Long Island University Arnold and Marie Schwartz College of Pharmacy and Health Sciences.
+She worked there for over a decade, starting with a faculty appointment in the division of pharmacy practice.
 Dr. Rivkin precepted advanced pharmacy practice students for their acute care rotations and provided clinical pharmacy services as a critical care pharmacy specialist at Mount Sinai St. Luke’s Hospital in Manhattan.
 In the last three years at Long Island University and prior to joining FDU, Dr. Rivkin was leading the Division of Pharmacy Practice as a Division Director.
-Dr. Rivkin is the lead author of multiple peer-reviewed publications that appear in high-impact pharmacy and medical journals.
+At FDU, Dr. Rivkin has primarily focused on curriculum development and accreditation.
+She is the author of multiple peer-reviewed publications that appear in high-impact pharmacy and medical journals.
 Her work is published in Annals of Pharmacotherapy, American Journal of Pharmaceutical Education (AJPE), American Journal of Health-System Pharmacy, Journal of Critical Care, Pharmacotherapy, Clinical Therapeutics, Currents in Pharmacy Teaching and Learning, Innovations in Pharmacy, Drugs of Today, and Drugs.
-She is also a lead author of the coagulation disorders chapter in the textbook “Pharmacotherapy Principles and Practice”, now in its 5th edition.
 Dr. Rivkin is a registered pharmacist in New York and New Jersey.
 She has been a board-certified pharmacotherapy specialist since 2002.
 Dr. Rivkin is an active member of the American Association of Colleges of Pharmacy (AACP), the American College of Clinical Pharmacy (ACCP), as well as the New Jersey Pharmacists Association (NJPhA) and the New Jersey Society of Health-System Pharmacist (NJSHP).
+Dr. Rivkin graduated from the American Association of Clinical Pharmacy leadership and management academy and is a recipient of the John J. Zugich distinguished alumni award through Yale New Haven Health.
+She serves on the American Journal of Pharmaceutical Education editorial board.

 Important Note: Faculty profiles may include links to one or more non-FDU websites, including websites self-maintained by faculty to provide additional information about their publications, scholarly pursuits, and other information of interest.
 If you click on these links, you will be leaving the FDU-maintained website and will be directed to a site that is not under the control of FDU.
 FDU is not responsible for the content or accessibility of linked non-FDU websites.
 If, however, you experience a problem with the content or accessibility of a linked website, please contact us using the information on our Accessibility page.